FrankvdStam/SoulSplitter/README.md

 Not a veteran?
 You can find detailed installation instructions with screenshots here: https://github.com/FrankvdStam/SoulSplitter/wiki/Installation

 # Contact
-Find me on discord, on the speedsouls server, or by user wasted#2747 if you have trouble setting this up or any other questions.
+Find me on discord, on the speedsouls server, or by user wasted#2747 if you have trouble setting this up or have any other questions.

 # libraries